 In the episode, Chris explores the necessity of telling our stories, writing being one medium, to break down the stigma and misconception surrounding mental health and mental illness.

-I loved the idea: write for your life.
+I loved the phrase; write for your life.

 . . .

-The best way to improve your thinking is to learn how to write. — Jordan Peterson
+As Jordan Peterson put it eloquently, “the best way to improve your thinking is to learn how to write.”

 . . .